hsur05/python_guessing_game/README.md

 ## Word List

-The game includes the following words:
+The game includes the following words: (You can add as many as you like!)
 - test
 - obfuscate
 - funny